ShadowKnightMK4/SqrtTable/README.md

 To use:

-Open a console window and run SqrtTable.exe
+SqrtTableGit is a console app writting in c# for the Windows PC.
-Will output the square roots of 1-1000 in the form up
+If ran with no arguments it will output the square roots for numbers 1-1000 to the console in the below form.

-N=the number,	n *n,	sqrt(n) = the square root of the n rounded to 3 decimal places.

-FLAGS:

-/?	- get some more documentation
+N=X, N^2=Y, sqrt(N) = Z, N=X,  N^2=Y, sqrt(N) = Z N=X, N^2=Y, sqrt(N) = Z	    Where N is the number currently being used and X, Y, Z are the results of the calculations.

+There are a few parameneters that will modify the program's action.

+/?		                -- Gets a helpfull message writting to the console screen instead of square roots.
-/C number	- set how high to go.
+/C followed by a number		-- this sets how high to go in the square root calculations.

-1st argument is the name of the file to write the sqrt table to on the logged in user's desktop.
+The 1st argument should be "nameoffile.txt" ect...
+This names the file to place on the currently logged in user's desktop with the output instead of the console window.

-After writing the sqrt table to a file open and print in notpad with a tiny font (I choose size 4) as a PDF.
-Finally print PDF pages.
-I ended up printing double sized by just feeding the page thru again.

-License:
-Free to use as one sees fit except do not hold me liable for anything.
+After running:
+	I opened the file in notepad then set the font size to 4.
+Next I converted it to PDF via the 'Print to PDF' feature built into windows.
+Finally I printed the part I wanted onto 2 sides of a paper.
+The result was a calculated square root table up to about 840 on a single sheet of paper.